 When it comes to a boil, add in oats.
 Cook until most of the liquid is gone, about 3 to 5 minutes.

-Add blueberries, I only used half my berries in cooking, the other half I used for topping.
-Continue to cook another minute or 2.
+Add blueberries, I only used half my berries in cooking, and the other half I used for topping.
+Continue to cook for another minute or 2.
 Berries should burst and color your oatmeal that beautiful purple.